demisto/content-docs/docs/integrations/feeds.md

 Examples of incremental feeds usually include feeds that fetch based on a time range.
 For example, a daily feed which provides new indicators for the last day or a feed which is immutable and provides indicators from a search date onwards.

-To indicate to the Cortex XSOAR Server that a feed is incremental add the configuration parameter:  `feedIncremental`.
-If the user should not be able to modify this setting, set the parameter to **hidden** with a `defaultValue` of **true**.
+To indicate to the Cortex XSOAR server that a feed is incremental, add the configuration parameter:  `feedIncremental`.
+If the user is not able to modify this setting, set the parameter to **hidden** with a `defaultValue` of **true**.
 For example:
 ```yml
 - additionalinfo: Incremental feeds pull only new or modified indicators that have been sent from the integration.
 The determination if the indicator is new or modified happens on the 3rd-party vendor's side, so only indicators that are new or modified are sent to Cortex XSOAR.
 Therefore, all indicators coming from these feeds are labeled new or modified.
   defaultvalue: 'true'